-It can be easy to put off home improvement and beautification projects, especially if you’re busy with spring cleaning.
+It can be easy to put off home improvement and beautification projects, especially if you’re busy with spring cleaning and running the vacuum cleaner over your floors over and over again.
 But with so many home beautification projects having an excellent ROI, why not just add them to your spring cleaning checklist?

 Whether you’re not sure where to begin or you’re looking for some project suggestions, you’ve come to the right place.
 These five home beautification projects will have you ready to spring into summer in no time.

 If you’re looking for an easy beautification project, consider investing in some new furniture.
 Your current sofa is looking a little worse for wear and spring is all about renewal.
 Why not renew your living room with some new pieces?
 Some key qualities to look for in new furniture are quality and durability, according to sofa-buyers.
 If you’re looking for minimal upkeep on your sofa and other living room furniture, consider microfiber.
 It’s stain resistant and comes in several different textures.

 Not only do your old windows look a little dingy, they could actually be costing you money.
 Old, drafty windows can let warm air out during the cold months and cold air out during the warmer months.
 That means they’re making your HVAC system work harder than it needs to.
 And considering you can get about 80% back on your investment when you replace windows, it’s really a no-brainer.
 Plus your house will look fabulous with those brand new windows on it.